MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefoundation-on-openshift/tekton-pipelines-mf/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->

-Mobile Foundation for Cloud Pak for Apps is bundled with Tekton pipelines for automating common DevOps tasks related to Mobile Foundation.
+Mobile Foundation in Cloud Pak for Apps is bundled with Tekton pipelines for automating common DevOps tasks related to Mobile Foundation.

 >The steps to deploy Mobile Foundation on OpenShift Container Platform (OCP) are the same irrespective of how you have obtained the OCP entitlement.